Hemanthbugata/Debugger_AI/README.md

 This will:
 - Search for common programming errors
 - Generate embeddings for found content
-- Store in Pinecone vector database
+- Store in ChromaDB vector database
 - Enable semantic search capabilities

 ## 🏃‍♂️ How It Works